 Most Stones Removed with Same Row or Column - Problem

-Given an array stones where stones[i] = [x_i, y_i] represents the coordinates of the i-th stone, return the maximum number of stones you can remove.
+Given an array stones of length n where stones[i] = [x_i, y_i] represents the location of the i-th stone, return the largest possible number of stones that can be removed.

 Input & Output